UNCLASSIFIED (U)

 (d) (U) should not be released to the public.

 (4) (U) If the incoming Congressional letter requests that the Embassy respond directly to a constituent or other third party, written consent from the applicant is required for you to provide the requested case summary information to the Member of Congress unless it relates to adjudication decisions made by DHS.
-Include the following statement: Pursuant to Section 222(f) of the Immigration and Nationality Act, "The records of the Department of State and of diplomatic and consular offices of the United States pertaining to the issuance or refusal of visas or permits to enter the United States shall be considered confidential and shall be used only for the formulation, amendment, administration, or enforcement of immigration, nationality, and other laws of the United States”.
+Include the following statement: Pursuant to INA Section 222(f), , "The records of the Department of State and of diplomatic and consular offices of the United States pertaining to the issuance or refusal of visas or permits to enter the United States shall be considered confidential and shall be used only for the formulation, amendment, administration, or enforcement of immigration, nationality, and other laws of the United States”.
 In accordance with law and policies governing the confidentiality of Department of State refugee processing records, we cannot provide information on specific refugee cases directly to your constituent.
 The asylum applicant or a third party authorized by the applicant to receive information may obtain information about the case by inquiring directly to the Resettlement Support Center handling the case.
 We appreciate your understanding of the Department's concern to ensure confidentiality in the V92 program.

-(a) (U) Written (including email) inquiries for case status information from third parties such as attorneys or accredited representatives may be answered with the requested information if the request is accompanied by or preceded by a completed and signed Form G-28 or Form G-28I, which is issued by DHS.
+(a) (U) Written inquiries for case status information from third parties such as attorneys or accredited representatives may be answered with the requested information if the request is accompanied by or preceded by a completed and signed Form G-28 or Form G-28I, which is issued by DHS.

 (b) (U) The Form G-28 or Form G-28I must include complete and verified information, including signature, from the refugee applicant, as well as complete information, including signature, from the relevant third party such as attorneys or accredited representatives.
-Consular officers should ensure that the applicant’s signature on the form is verified against their signature on file, if available.
+You should ensure that the applicant’s signature on the form is verified against their signature on file, if available.
 Responses to case status inquiries may only be sent to the physical address or email address provided in the original Form G-28 or G-28I.
 Case status information in response to telephonic requests from third parties may not be provided.

 (c) (U) There is not a defined validity for the G-28 or G-28I.
 However, it may be appropriate to check whether the G-28 or G-28I remains valid - whether the authorized third party remains the representative of the individual.

 (6) (U) Written inquiries (including email) for case status information from other third parties, such as family members, may be answered with the requested information if the request is accompanied by or preceded by a letter from the applicant providing authorization that the information be shared with the third party.
 There is no specific format for this letter, but it must contain at a minimum the asylee applicant’s or V92 petitioner’s full name or V92 petition identifying details, along with the full name of the third party to whom the information may be released, and it must be signed by the applicant.
-Consular officers should ensure that the applicant’s or petitioner’s signature on the letter is verified against their signature on file, if available.
+You should ensure that the applicant’s or petitioner’s signature on the letter is verified against their signature on file, if available.
 The letter must also contain a physical address and/or email address for the authorized third party.
 Case status information in response to telephonic requests from third parties may not be provided.

 (7) (U) The information that can be provided to an authorized third party is limited to case status information.
 Inquiries for other information regarding specific V92 petitions may not be provided to third parties, even if authorization has been provided.